 Price Range: $115–$140

-The Canon Knit and Tsavo lines feature uppers made from a minimum of 83% recycled polyester (from plastic bottles), PA, and spandex.
+SAOLA offers an impressive line of supportive sneakers.
+The Canon Knit and Tsavo lines feature uppers made from a minimum of 83% recycled plastic bottles, PA, and spandex.
 The polyester lining is 40% recycled, and the PU insoles are 80% recycled with a 100% recycled cork top layer.
-The EVA midsoles are 35% recycled, and the outsoles are made from 56% synthetic rubber, 39% natural rubber, and 5% cork.

 VEJA